Serving 20 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Most homeowners think about their roof in terms of keeping rain out.
 Fair enough.
 But the material sitting on top of your house is also one of the biggest factors in what you pay for homeowner's insurance, and almost nobody talks about it until renewal time rolls around with a surprise.

-## Impact-resistant shingles: the clearest discount
+Impact-resistant shingles: the clearest discount

+If you're planning a roof replacement, this is worth knowing upfront.
+Impact-resistant shingles carry a UL 2218 rating, and they come in two classes that matter for insurance.
 Class 3 shingles can handle a 1.75-inch steel ball drop test.
 Class 4 can take a 2-inch ball.
 The difference matters because some Washington insurers offer 5 to 15% premium discounts for impact-resistant roofs, and Class 4 gets the bigger number.
-On a $2,000/year policy, a 10% discount saves you $200 annually.
-Over a 25-year roof life, that's $5,000, which roughly covers the price difference between standard architectural shingles and their impact-resistant versions.

-The upgrade cost at installation is minimal compared to doing it later.
-If you're already tearing off and replacing, the labor is the same.
-You're just paying a bit more per square for the upgraded shingle.
-Brands like Owens Corning (Duration FLEX) and CertainTeed (Landmark IR) are what we typically install for shingle jobs when homeowners want the insurance benefit.
+On a $2,000/year policy, a 10% discount saves $200 annually.
+Over a 25-year roof life, that's $5,000 in savings.
+The upgrade cost at installation is minimal since the labor is the same whether you pick standard or impact-resistant.
+Brands like Owens Corning (Duration FLEX) and CertainTeed (Landmark IR) are what we typically install when homeowners want the insurance benefit.

-## Metal roofs: lower premiums, but it varies
+Metal roofs: lower premiums, but it varies

 Metal roofs generally earn lower insurance premiums because of their fire resistance and high wind ratings.
 A standing seam metal roof can handle 140+ mph winds and won't catch fire from an ember.
-Insurers like that.
+The catch is that not every carrier treats metal the same way.
+Some give a flat discount.
+Some only factor it into their overall risk score.
+Worth asking your agent specifically before you commit, especially if you're weighing it against impact-resistant shingles.
+Our material comparison guide covers the other trade-offs.

-## Cedar shake: the expensive outlier
+Cedar shake: the expensive outlier

 Cedar shake roofs look great on PNW craftsman homes.
 They also tend to cost more to insure.
 The fire risk is the main reason.
 Cedar is combustible, and in wildland-urban interface (WUI) zones around parts of King County and east toward Issaquah and North Bend, some carriers won't write new policies on homes with untreated cedar roofs at all.

-## Roof age: honestly, this matters more than material
+Roof age: honestly, this matters more than material

 Here's what catches people off guard.
 The age of your roof affects your premium more than what it's made of.
 A roof over 20 years old can push your premium up significantly, and once you pass 25 years, some insurers won't write a new policy at all until the roof is replaced.

 This is where the ACV vs. RCV distinction hits hard.
 Newer roofs with quality materials qualify for Replacement Cost Value (RCV) policies.
 That means if something happens, the insurer pays what it actually costs to replace the roof today.
 Older roofs get stuck with Actual Cash Value (ACV) coverage, which pays the depreciated amount.
 On a 20-year-old roof, that depreciation can cut your payout by 40 to 60%.
-So you're paying a $15,000 deductible equivalent on paper while only getting $6,000 to $9,000 back.
+Check out our guide on insurance and roof replacement to understand what you're likely to get.

-## The math on upgrading
+The math on upgrading

-## Washington-specific resources
+Washington-specific resources

 The Washington State Office of the Insurance Commissioner (insurance.wa.gov) lets you compare rates across carriers and file complaints if you feel you're being overcharged.
 If you're shopping for a new policy after a roof replacement, get quotes from at least three carriers with your new roof specs in hand.
 The difference between the cheapest and most expensive quote can be 30% or more for the same coverage.